 Seizure treatment was one of the first and most well-documented areas of cannabis medical research conducted on humans.
 The only FDA-approved use of CBD, in fact, is in the medicine Epidiolex, which is used for treating epileptic seizures.

 So it’s only logical that epilepsy was one of the first conditions researched when veterinarians started looking into the effects of cannabis on man’s best friend.

-Pet Behavior Science journal published a study this year that showed CBD treatment might be able to help dogs suffering from the symptoms of epilepsy, including seizures.
+A 2019 study published in the journal Pet Behavior Science showed CBD treatment might be able to help dogs suffering from the symptoms of epilepsy, including seizures.

 RELATED: The Truth About CBD For Your Pets

 When researchers went to study the impact of CBD on epilepsy, they did a small trial on three dogs: a Labrador, a Pappillion and a Chihuahua.
 Turns out, the CBD had a positive impact on the Labrador and the Chihuahua, but not on a Papillion.

 After eight weeks of CBD oil treatment (which the researchers mixed in with organic coconut oil), the Labrador and Chihuahua’s owners reported that the number of seizures their dogs experienced had decreased and their dogs seemed more settled or calm.
 Both dogs also experience other improvements, like less aggression or banking.